yggdrasil-network/yggdrasil-network.github.io/admin.md

 Adds a new allowed box pub key.

+Returns:
-Returns zero or more successful `string` box pub keys in the `"added"` section.
+- Zero or more successful `string` box pub keys in the `"added"` section
-Returns zero or more failed `string` box pub keys in the `"not_added"` section.
+- Zero or more failed `string` box pub keys in the `"not_added"` section

 #### `removeAllowedBoxPub`